Venue Coordinator vs

-A wedding coordinator stays by your side throughout the day and night.
+A wedding planner stays by your side throughout the day and night.
 They are there to tell you when things will be occurring throughout the night, such as the cake cutting, bouquet toss, toasts, etc.

 A venue coordinator might stay until the meal is served, and the majority of the time, leaves or simply disappears after.
 Some may stay until the cake is cut and served.

 He or she will not be by your side throughout the day or night.
 Although the venue coordinator will do their best to keep you happy, he or she will not be helping if your bustle breaks, making sure the DJ plays the right song at the right time or having the caterer fix a problem with the food.

-A wedding coordinator contacts your vendors before your wedding to make sure everyone is confirmed and knows what time they will be arriving and handle any issues with menus, payments etc. A venue coordinator may contact vendors that have to do with setup of the reception, but it’s not common and a venue coordinator certainly will not deal with vendor issues!
+A wedding planner contacts your vendors before your wedding to make sure everyone is confirmed and knows what time they will be arriving and handle any issues with menus, payments etc. A venue coordinator will want to know who your vendors are but will not deal with vendor issues!

 Lastly, venues are known to have a high turnover rate among the coordinator/sales positions unless the coordinator is also the venue owner.
 The person that you book your wedding with may or may not still be there when it comes time for your wedding 6 months, a year, or a year and a half later.
 As much as you may have connected with that venue coordinator, she (or he) will have no qualms moving on to greener pastures before your wedding day occurs.